o3de/community/process-docs-and-markdown/discord-tips-tricks-troubleshooting.md

 ## Error messages

-1. When Creating an event on discord and shown with "Missing Permissions", ensure that you have 2FA enabled.
+1. When Creating an event on Discord and shown with "Missing Permissions", ensure that you have 2FA enabled.

-2. If you message a member on discord and represented with a message saying it could not be sent like so:
+2. If you message a member on Discord and represented with a message saying it could not be sent like so:
 ```
 Your message could not be delivered.
 This is usually because you don't share a server with the recipient or the recipient is only accepting direct messages from friends.
 You can see the full list of reasons here:
 ```
 This means that you have not added them as a friend.
-This is normally a setting thats enabled on the other users end to prevent spam.
+This is normally a setting that's enabled on the other users end to prevent spam.

-Note, If you have any issues with any of these, ping me on discord Finchy#5545
+Note, if you have any issues or further questions, refer to the [Discord Help Center](https://support.discord.com/hc/en-us).